Dr Martin Purvis

 Pain, R. 2009.
 Globalized fear?
 Towards an emotional geopolitics.
 Progress in Human Geography.
 33, pp.466-486.

 Painter, J. and Jeffrey, A. 2009.
 Political Geography: An Introduction to Space and Power.
 Second edition.
 London: Sage.
 (Chapter 9 - Geopolitics and Anti-Geopolitics)

 Routledge, P. 1996.
 Critical geopolitics and terrains of resistance.
 Political Geography.
 15, pp. 509-531.

 Sharp, J.P., Routledge, P., Philo, C. and Paddison, R. 2000.
 Geographies of power: geographies of domination/resistance.
 In Sharp, J.P., Routledge, P., Philo, C. and Paddison, R. eds.
 Entanglements of Power: Geographies of Domination/Resistance.
 London: Routledge, pp.1-42.

 Staeheli, L. 1994.
 Empowering political struggle: spaces and scales of resistance.
 Political Geography 13(5), pp.387-391.

-Week 15: Feminist, post-colonial and post-communist geopolitics
+Week 15: Feminist and post-colonial geopolitics

 Hyndman, J. 2001.
 Towards a feminist geopolitics.
 The Canadian Geographer, 45(2), pp. 210-222.